internet law and emerging tech: resources

 LawFare Podcasts: LawFare hosts several podcasts including the Cyberlaw Podcast, The National Security Law Podcast, and Rational Security.

-a16z, a podcast on technology and the future from the prominent venture capital firm, Andreessen Horowitz.
+a16z and 16 Minutes on the News, two podcasts on technology and the future from the prominent venture capital firm, Andreessen Horowitz.
+Their “General Newsletter” is also recommended; sign up at this link.

 Recode Decode: Silicon Valley journalist Kara Swisher interviews tech executives, tech critics, and others.